VascoRibeiroPereira/phone-spectrophotometer/How-To/Readme.md

+## How to Work With the Phone Spectrophotometer

 The Phone Spectrophotometer is quite easy to work with.
 You'll find here documentation showing how to work with it, some advices/troubleshootings and also suggestions of activities.

 After the assembly of the <b>LED Block</b> and <b>Cuvette Holder</b> is time to test it out.